 Deferred outflows of resources is a consumption of net position that is applicable to a future reporting period.
 Deferred inflows of resources is an acquisition of net position that is applicable to a future reporting period.
 Deferred outflows of resources and deferred inflows of resources are recorded in accordance with GASB Statement numbers 63 and 65.
-As of year ended June 30, 2019, the District did not have any deferred inflows of resources or deferred outflows of resources.
+As of year ended June 30, 2020, the District did not have any deferred inflows of resources.